Evaluating PDPL Compliance in E-Commerce Websites: Insights and Lessons Learned from Human and LLM Analyses: Summary of Results and Discussion

 In this section, we extend our discussion regarding websites' compliance.
 We discuss potential causes and mitigations for high non-compliance rates.
 It is worth noting that it is evident that the local authority (SDAIA) has been doing efforts towards successful implementation of the PDPL, such as raising public awareness campaigns~\cite{spa_24,ad22,ad23,ad24}, workshops for stakeholders~\cite{spa_25}, and a bundle of supporting services and tools to individuals and businesses through the National Data Governance Platform (NDGP)~\cite{dgp25}, a sub-entity of SDAIA.
-As an example, the \quotes{complaints service} to file complaints related to PDPL; the \quotes{privacy impact assessment}, a tool for data controllers to assess the impact of processing personal data, identify the risks of processing, and appropriate measures to reduce the risks.
-However, our results suggest that PDPL implementation has not matured enough yet, which render many e-commerce websites non-compliant.

-In what follows, we discuss potential causes and mitigations for non-compliance with privacy laws and regulations in general.
+As an example, the \quotes{complaints service} to file complaints related to PDPL; the \quotes{privacy impact assessment}, a tool for data controllers to assess the impact of processing personal data, identify the risks of processing, and take appropriate measures to reduce the risks.
+However, our results suggest that PDPL implementation has not matured enough yet, which renders many e-commerce websites non-compliant.
+In what follows, we discuss potential causes and mitigations for non-compliance with privacy laws and regulations.